-- 1. VirtualBox, the Qt GUI front end mentioned earlier. - 2.
-VBoxManage, a less user-friendly but more powerful alternative to the GUI described in chapter 8, VBoxManage, page 120. - 3.
-VBoxSDL, a simple graphical front end based on the SDL library; see chapter 9.2, VBoxSDL, the simplified VM displayer, page 160. - 4.
-VBoxHeadless, a VM front end which does not directly provide any video output and keyboard/mouse input, but allows redirection via VRDP; see chapter 7.1.2, VBoxHeadless, the VRDP-only server, page 112. - 5. vboxwebsrv, the VirtualBox web service process which allows for controlling a VirtualBox host remotely.
-This is described in detail in the VirtualBox Software Development Kit (SDK) reference; please see chapter 11, VirtualBox programming interfaces, page 191 for details. - 6.
+- 4. VBoxHeadless, a VM front end which does not directly provide any video output and keyboard/mouse input, but allows redirection via VRDP; see chapter 7.1.2, VBoxHeadless, the VRDP-only server, page 88. - 5. vboxwebsrv, the VirtualBox web service process which allows for controlling a VirtualBox host remotely.
+This is described in detail in the VirtualBox Software Development Kit (SDK) reference; please see chapter 11, VirtualBox programming interfaces, page 151 for details. - 6.
 The VirtualBox Python shell, a Python alternative to VBoxManage.
 This is also described in the SDK reference.